Haidarmm/Documentation/content/docs/guide/shortcodes_1/ml.md

 The team of biologists celebrated their groundbreaking achievement: they had successfully classified toxic and non-toxic plants using the shapes of their leaves through a linear classification model.
 This breakthrough promised safer ecosystems, as animals and humans could now distinguish between harmful and harmless plants with ease.
 The team's discovery was heralded as a triumph of science and machine learning.

 However, an alarming phenomenon soon emerged.
 Entire colonies of ants were mysteriously dying after collecting what the model identified as "non-toxic" plants.
-Despite the model's high accuracy in the lab, these plants wreaked havoc in the ants’ colonies.
+Despite the model's high accuracy in the lab, these plants wreaked havoc in the ants' colonies.
 Confused and concerned, the biologists embarked on a deeper investigation.

 To understand the mystery, the team began mapping the geographic locations of both the thriving and decimated ant colonies.
 Run the code below to import the data: